-- 7.17 The commercial investment strategy considers the risks of investment and the Council engaged Treasury Management advisors to analyse the level of debt proportionality to the Council's finances (e.g. levels of reserves, asset base and level of interest costs as a percentage of income). - 7.18 Investment Property acquisitions expand the Council's balance sheet and interest costs will form a higher percentage of locally derived income.
-It would absorb a high level of reserves if there are shortfalls in or disruption to the income stream required to meet the additional expenditure. - 7.19 Sensitivity analysis on the level of debt interest against the Council's level of reserves is considered as part of the Medium Term Financial Strategy and as part of the budget proposals each year.
-This ensures that the Council has the available reserves to enable service delivery to be maintained in the short to medium term, whilst alternative solutions are implemented. - 7.20 In order that investments remain proportionate to the size of the Council, borrowing for the Investment Strategy is subject to an overall limit (for all Council services) of £50 million. - 7.21 The Council set an upper limit on External Borrowing (for all Council services) as part of the Medium Term Financial Strategy of £50 million.
-Interest payments at 2% would equate to 15.2% of available reserves (Appendix F to the Budget Proposals report for 2022/23 Council 15th February 2022).
+- 6.13 The investment strategy considers the risks of investment and the Council engaged Treasury Management advisors to analyse the level of debt proportionality to the Council's finances (e.g. levels of reserves, asset base and level of interest costs as a percentage of income). - 6.14 Investment Property acquisitions expand the Council's balance sheet and interest costs will form a higher percentage of locally derived income.
+It would absorb some reserves if there are shortfalls in or disruption to the income stream required to meet the additional expenditure. - 6.15 Sensitivity analysis on the level of debt interest against the Council's level of reserves is considered as part of the Medium Term Financial Strategy and as part of the budget proposals each year.
+This ensures that the Council has the available reserves to enable service delivery to be maintained in the short to medium term, whilst alternative solutions are implemented. - 6.16 In order that property investments remain proportionate to the size of the Council, borrowing for the Investment Strategy is subject to an overall limit (for all Council services) of £75 million. - 6.17 The Council set an upper limit on External Borrowing (for all Council services) as part of the Medium Term Financial Strategy of £75 million.
+Interest payments at 4% would equate to 18.9% of available reserves (Appendix G to the Budget Proposals report for 2023/24 Council 16th February 2023).